apache/kylin/website/_docs/install/configuration.md

 - `kylin.server.query-metrics-enabled`: the default value is *FALSE*, set to *TRUE* to collect query metrics to JMX

-> Tip: For more information, please refer to [JMX](https://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html)
+> Note: For more information, please refer to [JMX](https://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html)